 Non-Project Roads.
-Road improvement and construction not required by the section titled, "Project Work," but approved in the Operations Plan shall be subject to the following requirements, unless otherwise approved in writing by STATE:
+Road improvement and construction approved in the Operations Plan but not required by the section titled, "Project Work," shall be subject to the following requirements, unless otherwise approved in writing by STATE:

-- (a) Prior to felling, PURCHASER shall mark right-of-way clearing limits and obtain STATE approval. - (b) Subgrade shall not exceed 14 feet in width. - (c) Approaches to surfaced roads shown on Exhibit A, for a distance of at least 100 feet, shall be surfaced with pit-run rock prior to log hauling to prevent contamination to the existing rock surface. - (d) Work shall not be allowed from October 16 through April 30. - (e) Roads shall be waterbarred according to the specifications in Exhibit F and blocked to vehicle traffic as directed by STATE. - (f) Seed areas of disturbed soil according to the specifications in Exhibit H.
+- (a) Prior to felling, PURCHASER shall mark right-of-way clearing limits and obtain STATE approval. - (b) Subgrade shall not exceed 14 feet in width. - (c) Approaches to surfaced roads shown on Exhibit A, for a distance of at least 100 feet, shall be surfaced with pit-run rock prior to log hauling to prevent contamination to the existing rock surface. - (d) Work shall not be allowed from November 1 through April 30. - (e) Seasonally and upon completion of use, roads shall be waterbarred according to the specifications in Exhibit G and blocked to vehicle traffic as directed by STATE. - (f) Seed areas of disturbed soil according to the specifications in Exhibit J.